Ekkachai Sumrei

-Ekkachai Sumrei (เอกชัย สำเร, born 28 November 1988) is a Thai professional footballer who plays as a right back or a right winger for Thai League 1 club Rayong.
+Ekkachai Sumrei (เอกชัย สำเร, born 28 November 1988) is a Thai professional footballer who plays as a right back or a right winger for Thai League 2 club Pattani.
 His goal during the Thai League Week 11 against Bangkok Glass is considered one of the top 5 goals of the round in an article by FOX Sports Asia.

 Club career

 Thai Port

 Ekkachai was successful playing at Port F.C.
 He won the 2010 Thai League Cup after defeating Buriram PEA 2–1.

 Buriram

 He moved to Buriram in 2011 and won the 2011 Thai Division 1 League with the team.

 Buriram United

 Ekkachai later moved to Buriram United in 2012.
 On 29 May 2013, he scored two goals against Chonburi.
 On 11 August 2012, he scored a hat-trick against Chainat as Buriram won 7–2.

 Ekkachai debuted in the 2013 AFC Champions League against Vegalta Sendai as a substitute.
 He continued to appear on the bench against Jiangsu Sainty in both legs.
 On 1 May 2013, he started the match against FC Seoul and scored a goal in the 56th minute.
 He later scored a header from Jirawat Makarom's free kick against Bunyodkor.